BestTimesToVisit.com Logo

 Top Things to Do

-Embark on a scenic drive through Vermont's picturesque countryside, seeking out its charming, historic covered bridges.
-Each bridge offers a unique architectural style and a glimpse into rural New England life.
-Pack a picnic to enjoy by a babbling brook near one of these iconic structures, especially beautiful when framed by autumn colors.
+Embark on a scenic drive through Vermont's countryside, seeking out its charming, historic covered bridges.
+Each bridge offers a picturesque photo opportunity and a glimpse into a bygone era of rural America.
+Pack a picnic to enjoy by a babbling brook near one of these iconic structures.

 See all 7 things to do →